How to Barricade a Door that Opens Out

-The TeacherLock claims it is the only International Fire Code compliant barricade on the market.
-However, the International Fire Code is not currently considered standard fire code through all 50 states.
 While the deactivation of the product is a one-step process/motion (pushing the red button), this still does not open the door.
 A second step of needing to push down or turn the door handle to open and egress is needed.
-Thus, claims of being completely fire code compliant are not accurate.

 Lastly, the TeacherLock is available from $219, making it one of the more costly barricades on the market.
-Purchasing the "outside" key so adults or emergency responders can unlock from the outside will cost an addition $50.
-For inward swinging doors expect an additional $20.
+Purchasing the "outside" key so adults or emergency responders can unlock from the outside will cost an additional $50.

-Bottom line: the TeacherLock is easy and safe to deploy, but is not cost effective and may not comply with your state’s fire code for lack of one motion egress and modifications to an existing fire barrier.
+Bottom line: the TeacherLock is easy and safe to deploy, but is not cost-effective.

 The Bearacade Lockdown Response System, made by National School Control Systems, is a barricade that slides under the door and is held in place by a pin.
 It is durable, light, and easy to deploy.